ridgeontheway/FreshSmell/README.md

 	- Add the relevant attribute (with variable, getter and setter) to both ParsedClass/Method and Class/MethodModel
 	- In ParsingProfile.parse(), add the relevant mapping from that attribute in JavaClass to ParsedClass
 	- Do the same thing in MappingProfile.map() from ParsedClass/Method to Class/MethodModel
+	----- IMPORTANT ----
+		- If AT ALL POSSIBLE (ie if you don't need individual object data), store in the Model as a String or Boolean.
+This makes several other methods I'm using a lot easier.
+			- For example: if you just need to query the value or existence of an attribute, a String is enough.
+		- If storing as a Boolean, either let me know or add an exclusion to JSONUtility's Constructor's declaration of _json excludes as I have done with the other attributes.
 - Write your smell in Services/Smells/Concrete and make sure it implements ISmeller
 	- Don't change ISmeller without asking me!
 	- All new methods should be private